syncfusion-content/blazor-docs/blazor/getting-started/maui-blazor-app.md

 {% endhighlight %}
 {% endtabs %}

-Fore more details refer [here](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/controls/blazorwebview#create-a-net-maui-blazor-app)
+Fore more details refer [Create a .NET MAUI Blazor app](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/controls/blazorwebview#create-a-net-maui-blazor-app) topic.
+If you already have .NET MAUI app and want to convert use `BlazorWebView`, refer [Add a BlazorWebView to an existing app](https://docs.microsoft.com/en-us/dotnet/maui/user-interface/controls/blazorwebview#add-a-blazorwebview-to-an-existing-app) topic.

 ## Install Syncfusion Blazor Packages in the App